-Okay, guys, the ingredients and steps on this low carb dumplings recipe may look a little daunting, but have no fear!
+Okay, guys, the ingredients and steps on this keto dumplings recipe may look a little daunting, but have no fear!

 This recipe uses basic ingredients and techniques, but it’s one of those low carb dinners and or low carb appetizers you’ll want to make ALL THE TIME!
 To curb all your dumpling cravings — from pierogis to potstickers, use these steps to make the pillowy dumpling covered low carb meal of your dreams!

 This low carb recipes absolutely mouthwatering!!!
 Let’s start!

 Who doesn’t love the bite and flavors of savory low carb dumplings??
 Plus:

 - There’s a lot of ingredients, but they’re things you already have, like butter, yellow onions and spices!